 |Native Areas||Tropical and sub-tropical North and Central America|

-|Toxicity||Sap is toxic and a skin irritant|
+|Toxicity||Sap is toxic to humans and animals|

-Devil's backbone is generally grown as a houseplant and is a fairly easy plant to grow and care for.
+Zigzag plant is generally grown as a houseplant and is a fairly easy plant to grow and care for.
 It's also easy to propagate from cuttings.

 This plant does best with plenty of indirect sunlight.
 If you position it in a very sunny window, a lightweight curtain or slatted blinds turned to half-position works to give this plan the sun exposure it needs.
-Overly-bright sunlight may scorch the tender foliage, so keep an eye on it and move it or create some shade if this happens.
+Overly bright sunlight may scorch the tender foliage, so keep an eye on it and move it or create some shade if this happens.

 Any rich potting mix will work fine for growing this plant, providing the drainage is good.
-Adding vermiculite, peat moss and a bit of sand will help keep the soil evenly moist but not too wet.
+Adding vermiculite, peat moss, and a bit of sand will help keep the soil evenly moist but not too wet.